 - The definition of distance sales of goods has been amended, apparently with the purpose of covering as many B2C sales of goods as possible in the new distance sales scheme.
 Not only supplies of goods dispatched or transported by or on behalf of the supplier, but also supplies where the supplier intervenes indirectly in the transport or dispatch of the goods are covered by the scheme.
 As a result, arguably, only supplies where the consumer intervenes directly in the transport and the supplier is not involved will not be covered by this scheme.

 - In the original proposals non-EU companies were allowed to apply a special scheme to declare import VAT for the importation of goods of an intrinsic value not exceeding € 150 in three different situations: 1) by way of appointing an intermediary, 2) in case the non-EU company is established in a country with which the EU has concluded an agreement on mutual assistance, and 3) in case the company is duly authorised by the Member State of identification.
-In order to be authorised the company had to meet the conditions similar to the conditions to obtain the status of Certified Taxable Person (CTP), part of the recently published plan for a definitive VAT system (we refer to our Perspective of 20 October 2017).
+In order to be authorised the company had to meet the conditions similar to the conditions to obtain the status of Certified Taxable Person (CTP), part of the recently published plan for a definitive VAT system.
 The possibility for non-EU companies to be authorised has been deleted;

 - The taxable person not established within the EU making use of the special scheme for the importation of goods of an intrinsic value not exceeding € 150 has to submit a VAT return for each calendar month instead of each calendar quarter;